certara/Simcyp-R-Scripts/Forest plot/README.md

 # Forest plot example
-The workspaces used to run this example script verifies SimcypTM V23 Atazanavir compound file.
+The workspaces used to run this example script verifies Simcyp<sup>TM</sup> V23 Atazanavir compound file.
 Where the summary statistics of the predicted AUC and Cmax ratio are calculated for each DDI study using SimcypTM  R Package and presented as a forest plot.

 ## This script shows
-* How to run the Simcyp Simulator from R i.e. Setting up a SimcypTM R script
+* How to run the Simcyp<sup>TM</sup> Simulator from R i.e. Setting up a Simcyp<sup>TM</sup> R script
 * How to extract the necessary data for forest plots; here for each DDI workspace, we run a simulation and extract the population statistics of the predicted AUC and Cmax ratios
 * How to use those data to make a forest plot of the predicted and observed geometric mean AUC and Cmax ratios